Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 In a static MPD, a representation SHALL NOT contain unnecessary segment references, except when using [=indexed addressing=] in which case such segment references MAY be present.

-In a dynamic MPD, a representation SHALL NOT contain unnecessary segment references, except when any of the following applies to a segment reference:
+In a dynamic MPD, a representation SHALL NOT contain unnecessary segment references except when any of the following applies, in which case an unnecessary segment reference MAY be present:

 1. The segment reference is for future content and will eventually become necessary.
 1. The segment reference is defined via [=indexed addressing=].
+1. The segment reference is defined by an `<S>` element that defines multiple references using `S@r`, some of which are necessary.
 1. Removal of the segment reference is not allowed by [[#timing-mpd-updates-remove-content|content removal constraints]].

 There SHALL NOT be gaps or overlapping [=media segments=] in a representation.